 The rainfall deficit index was used to estimate the variation in rainfall in relation to the average.
-The average of the highest rainfall deficit of the 1970-2020 series studied is recorded at the station of Belfarah with an estimated value of -69.13%.
-Then, the station of Guercif with a deficit of -63.11%, and the station of Berkine recorded a deficit of -59.07%.
+The average of the highest rainfall deficit of the 1970-2020 series studied was recorded at the station of Belfarah with an estimated value of -69.13%.
+Thereafter, this was followed with the station of Guercif with a deficit of -63.11% and the station of Berkine which recorded a deficit of -59.07%.
 The station of Belfarah has experienced the longest duration of rainfall deficit from 1977/1978 to 1985/1986 with a maximum rate of -59.48%.
-The rainfall deficit of the station of Berkine is recorded during five years only with a maximum rate of -59.07%.
+The rainfall deficit of the station of Berkine was recorded within a period of five years only with a maximum rate of -59.07%.
 At the station of Guercif, this time, the rainfall deficit is spread over four years only.
-Then, for the rainfall abundance for the series 1970-2020 is observed in the station of Belfarah with a rate that exceeds 100% for the year 2009/2010.
-Then, in the second level, the station of Guercif with a rate of 87.34%.
-Finally, the station of Berkine with a rainfall abundance with a value of about 86.36%.
+Furthermore, the rainfall abundance for the series 1970-2020 was observed in the station of Belfarah with a rate that exceeds 100% for the year 2009/2010.
+At the second level, the station of Guercif shows a rate of 87.34%.
+Finally, the station of Berkine with rainfall abundance has a value of about 86.36%.